Shuchi Gupta

 Thanks in part to the guidance of the OC, a pilot Community-Based and Nonprofit Organizations RFP was released for FY23 for the first time in the history of the program.
 For FY25-26, a two year RFP was released for the first time ever too.
 This multi-year RFP is expected to alleviate the administrative burden of annual application on the grantees and provide them with higher level of stability and continuity around grant work.

-The Triangle Transportation Choice grant program requested proposals for three different funding opportunities for a pilot 2-year RFP covering fiscal year 2024-25 (FY25) and fiscal year 2025-26 (FY26) in Dec 2023.
+The Triangle Transportation Choice grant program requested proposals for a pilot 2-year RFP covering fiscal year 2024-25 (FY25) and fiscal year 2025-26 (FY26) in Dec 2023.
 It was the first time ever that the program offered grants for a two-year period of performance.
 The RFP closed in February, 2024 and awards were announced in mid-May.

 The award recipients for FY25-26 can be found below.